diana-hep/hepquery/README.md

       from start to finish: 0.734 sec
 ```

-For a fast SSD disk (top speed of 370 MB/s), you can expect rates like
+For a fast SSD disk (top speed of 370 MB/s), you can expect single-threaded rates like

 |   | cold files on disk  | files paged to RAM by OS |
 |:-:|:-------------------:|:------------------------:|